-- Safety plan at location - Bus safety plan (i.e. mask required if mixing cohorts) - Explicit connection to curriculum - Safety plan evaluated and approved by school principal
+- Safety plan at location - Bus safety plan (i.e. mask required if mixing cohorts) - Explicit connection to curriculum - Safety plan evaluated and approved by school principal - Exception to allow parents/guardians into buildings/buses as chaperones

 Currently, requests for overnight field trips will not be approved.
 This will be re-evaluated at a future date.